Sweater Storage: Zipper Bags for Ultimate Care

 1.3 Protection from Moisture

 Moisture is another major enemy of clothing, particularly sweaters.
 High humidity or accidental spills can lead to mildew and mold growth, resulting in unpleasant odors and irreversible damage.
-Airtight zipper bags (bags with tightly sealed closures) provide excellent protection against moisture, keeping sweaters dry and fresh.
+Airtight zipper bags provide excellent protection against moisture, keeping sweaters dry and fresh.
 For added protection, especially in humid climates, consider adding silica gel packets (small packets containing a desiccant that absorbs moisture) inside the bags.

 1.4 Space-Saving Benefits